Quickly exit this site by pressing the Escape key Quick exit

 In Kent the PCC, with advice from the Chief Finance Officer and taking into account local and national circumstances, has agreed that a general non-earmarked reserve of 3% of the net budget (around £12 million) is maintained for unforeseeable events - such as Operation Stack, large public order incidents, major investigations and civil incidents like flooding.

-Further details of the PCC’s reserves can be found in Annex B1
+Further details of the PCC's reserves will be found in Annex B1 here.

 See details of our Treasury Management strategy and the Statements of Accounts below.